Analysis and X-ray tomography: The normal operator

 \begin{ex} Show that $\aabs{A^*}=\aabs{A}$ in the operator norm. \end{ex}

 It is very convenient to work with self-adjoint operators.
 An operator~$A$ is called self-adjoint if~$A^*=A$.
 For the operator~$A$ to be self-adjoint, we must have $E=F$, but this is not always the case.
 Therefore it is convenient to replace~$A$ with its normal operator.
-Self-adjointness in itself is convenient, but the normal operator tends to be nicer than the original operator.
+Self-adjointness in itself is convenient, but the normal operator tends to be nicer than the original operator in other ways as well.

 \begin{ex} Using the definition of an adjoint given above, show that the normal operator of any bounded linear operator between Hilbert spaces is self-adjoint. \end{ex}